Cartrack Tech Lead

 • In-memory cache: Load each customer's active geofences into Redis keyed by geohash/grid cell.
 On incoming GPS event, look up only the geofences relevant to that grid cell.

-• State tracking: Per vehicle, track "was inside geofence X at last ping?" — store this state to detect transitions (enter/exit) rather than re-evaluating absolute position on every event.
+• State tracking: Per vehicle, track "was inside geofence X at last ping?" — store this state in Redis to detect transitions (enter/exit) rather than re-evaluating absolute position on every event.

-• Event-driven alerts: Transition events publish to an alert queue, which then triggers notifications (push, SMS, email) asynchronously.
+• Event-driven alerts: Transition events publish to an alert queue (SNS on AWS), which then triggers notifications (push, SMS, email) asynchronously.

 GPS data can arrive out of order or as duplicates.
-How do you handle this on ingestion?
+How do you handle this?

 driving_events table.
-Nightly batch job computes the 30-day score and writes to a driver_scores summary table.
+Nightly AWS Glue job computes the 30-day score and writes to a driver_scores summary table.
 Dashboards query the summary table — never aggregate raw events on every page load.Situational Questions

 Use STAR: Situation, Task, Action, Result.
 Have real examples ready — don't invent scenarios.